Aigerim-Zh/Yelp-Project/README.md

 Increasing the threshold made classes much more balanced.
 That is why the Logistic Regression model without resampling techniques was used.

-As we can see, the prediction rates in all models are more balanced out, which makes the overall accuracy more representative.
-The strongest model remains the Easy Ensemble AdaBoost Classifier.
+As we can see, the prediction rates in all models are more balanced out, which makes the overall accuracy more representative. **The strongest model remains the Easy Ensemble AdaBoost Classifier**.

 As we achieved the highest and most unbiased accuracy rate in this step, we wanted to test an additional feature of "State", which might control for some structural differences across regions.

 Adding the State feature slightly improved the performance of **the strongest model to 66.85%**.

-##### Scaling with a StandardScaler()
+#### Scaling with a StandardScaler()

 ![](https://github.com/Aigerim-Zh/Yelp-Project/blob/Aigerim/ML_Results/Images/04_Theshold_3.5_Stnd_Scaler.png)

 As the last step, we tried scaling data using a StandardScaler().
 As expected, the results almost stayed the same as the models are not sensitive to scaling.

---
+---
-# Feature Importance Based on the Strongest Model
+# Feature Importance
 ![](https://github.com/Aigerim-Zh/Yelp-Project/blob/Aigerim/Machine_Learning_Models/Feature_Imporance.png)

 Although the Balanced Random Forest produced overfitting results in the majority of settings, its feature importance calculator is useful.
 In the chart above, all features are ranked according to their importance.
 Although we tried removing less important features, the accuracy score dropped slightly, i.e., all less important features collectively make a meaningful contribution to the model.

 In the next section, the actual relation of each feature to the restaurant's classification will be examined.

 -----------------------------------------------------------------------------------------
 ### Dashboard
 We will use **Tableau** to create and host our dashboard, which will be connected to our **Postgres** database.